Classical Commitments to Quantum States: Introduction

-A commitment scheme is one of the most basic primitives in classical cryptography, with far reaching applications ranging from zero-knowledge proofs \cite{FOCS:GolMicWig86,BrassardCC88}, identification schemes and signature schemes \cite{C:FiaSha86}, secure multi-party computation protocols \cite{STOC:GolMicWig87,C:ChaDamVan87}, and succinct arguments \cite{FOCS:Micali94}.
-There is a long history of studying commitments to \emph{classical} information, both in the classical and post-quantum worlds.
-In this work, we focus on the less-studied question of committing to \emph{quantum states}.
-This notion was first systematically explored in a recent work by Gunn et al.~\cite{GJMZ22}, who defined and constructed a commitment scheme for quantum states using quantum messages.
-In this work, we study the existence of \emph{classical} commitments to quantum states, where all messages (the commitment and the opening) are classical, and the receiver is a classical machine.
-Our major contributions are a definition of a classical commitment to quantum states, a construction based on the post-quantum Learning With Errors ($\LWE$) assumption, and a construction of a \emph{succinct} commitment to quantum states (analogous to Merkle hashing in the classical setting~\cite{merkle1987digital}), also under post-quantum $\LWE$.\footnote{More generally, our constructions are based on the existence of a (noisy) claw-free trapdoor function family with a distributional strong adaptive hard-core bit property, which in particular can be instantiated under the $\LWE$ assumption.} As an immediate application, we obtain a succinct classical argument system for $\QMA$ based only on post-quantum hardness of $\LWE$, improving on previous work which required indistinguishability obfuscation~\cite{Bartusek22}.
-To our knowledge, our work constitutes the first work to define a binding classical commitment to quantum states, and to give a construction that achieves this.
+Our major contributions are a definition of a classical commitment to quantum states, including a sensible notion of a classical opening of a committed quantum state; a construction based on the post-quantum Learning With Errors ($\LWE$) assumption; and a construction of a \emph{succinct} commitment to quantum states (analogous to Merkle hashing in the classical setting~\cite{merkle1987digital}), also under post-quantum $\LWE$.\footnote{More generally, our constructions are based on the existence of a (noisy) claw-free trapdoor function family with a distributional strong adaptive hard-core bit property, which in particular can be instantiated under the $\LWE$ assumption.} As an immediate application, we obtain a succinct classical argument system for $\QMA$ based only on post-quantum hardness of $\LWE$, improving on previous work which required indistinguishability obfuscation~\cite{Bartusek22}.
+To our knowledge, our work constitutes the first work to define a notion of a binding classical commitment to quantum states, and to give a construction that achieves it.